 The city of Austell, Georgia was incorporated back in 1885.
 It is named after General Alfred Austell who was the general that led the way for railroads to come into the Southern states.
 Today, it's part of the Atlanta muttropolitan area, which means it's close to the comforts of the big city but remote enough that its residents can enjoy a quaint, country lifestyle.

-Austell is also home to a beautiful, scenic trail as well as several great dog-friendly restaurants for you and your pal to enjoy.
-No matter what you're craving, you're sure to find something you like at one of Austell's Fido-friendly eateries, which include sub shops, pizza joints, a Caribbean-style restaurant, a great place to enjoy a burger, and a local ice cream shop to get a treat for dessert.
-All of these places have dog-friendly seating.
+Austell is home to a beautiful, scenic trail as well as several furrific dog-friendly restaurants for you and your pal to enjoy.
+No matter what you're craving, you're sure to find something you like at one of Austell's Fido-friendly eateries.
+These include a few chain restaurants as well as some family-owned spots where you and your hound can chow down!

 This neighborhood is located right in downtown Atlanta, just 18 miles from Austell.
-It has a great dog park that you and your pooch will enjoy.
-The park is an off-leash park, but you'll need to keep your pup on a leash while going into the park and also while exiting the park.
-The park has a lot of room for your pooch to run around and enjoy playing with other canine friends.
-There is a small area for the smaller breeds to play if they are shy.
+It has a great off-leash dog park for you and your pooch to enjoy.
+You'll need to keep your pup on a leash while entering and exiting the park.
+There's plenty of room here for your pooch to run around and enjoy playing with other canine friends.
+There is a small, separate area for the smaller breeds and shy dogs to play.
 The surface is mainly dirt and wood chips, and you'll also find plenty of benches to rest while your best fur-iend plays.
 You will need to bring water and supplies for cleaning up.
 Something to keep in mind that there is not a lot of shade at this park.

 Hey there!
 I'm the girl who loves art, music, and animals!
 I'm an animal activist and movie fanatic too.
 Anybody that knows me, knows I take animals seriously.
 So your puppy, mid-age, or old timer will be in good hands.
 Yay!